Non-stable K_1-functors of multiloop groups: of Laurent polynomials and power series over general rings

 satisfying the following condition.

-\begin{itemize} \item[\bf{($*$)}] Let $A'/A$ be any ring extension such that $G_{A'}$ is split with respect to a maximal split $A'$-torus $T\subseteq L_{A'}$.
-Let $e_\delta$, $\delta\in\Phi$, be a Chevalley basis of $\Lie(G_{A'})$, adapted to $T$ and $P$, and $x_\delta\colon\Ga\to G_{A'}$, $\delta\in\Phi$, be the associated system of 1-parameter root subgroups {\rm(}e.g. $x_\delta=\exp_\delta$ of~\cite[Exp.
+\begin{itemize} \item[\bf{($*$)}] Let $R'/R$ be any ring extension such that $G_{R'}$ is split with respect to a maximal split $R'$-torus $T\subseteq L_{R'}$.
+Let $e_\delta$, $\delta\in\Phi$, be a Chevalley basis of $\Lie(G_{R'})$, adapted to $T$ and $P$, and $x_\delta\colon\Ga\to G_{R'}$, $\delta\in\Phi$, be the associated system of 1-parameter root subgroups {\rm(}e.g. $x_\delta=\exp_\delta$ of~\cite[Exp.
 XXII, Th.
 1.1]{SGA3}{\rm)}.
 Let

 be the natural projection.
-Then for any $u=\sum\limits_{\delta\in\pi^{-1}(\alpha)}a_\delta e_\delta\in\Lie(G_{A'})_\alpha$, one has
+Then for any $u= \sum\limits_{\delta\in\pi^{-1}(\alpha)} a_\delta e_\delta\in\Lie(G_{R'})_\alpha$ one has

-where every $p^i_{\theta,\tau}:\Lie(G_{A'})_\alpha\to A'$ is a homogeneous polynomial map of degree $i$, and the products over $\delta$ and $\theta$ are taken in any fixed order. \end{itemize} \end{lem} \begin{proof} The statement in its present form was established in~\cite[Gl.
-1, Lemma 12, Lemma 13]{St-thes}.
-Earlier in~\cite[Th.
-2]{PS} we proved the existence of a closed embedding
+where every $p^i_{\theta}:\Lie(G_{R'})_\alpha\to R'$ is a homogeneous polynomial map of degree $i$, and the products over $\delta$ and $\theta$ are taken in any fixed order. \end{itemize} \end{lem} \begin{proof} Proceeding exactly as in~\cite[Th.
+2]{PS}, we prove the existence of a closed embedding

-satisfying condition $(*)$, where $V_\alpha$ was a finitely generated projective $A$-module of rank $|\pi^{-1}(\alpha)|$, implicitly constructed by descent.
+satisfying condition $(*)$, where $V_\alpha$ is a finitely generated projective $R$-module of rank $|\pi^{-1}(\alpha)|$, implicitly constructed by descent.
 However, once we identify the system of relative roots $\Phi_P$ in the sense of~\cite{PS} with $\Phi(S,G)$ as discussed above, it follows from the proof of~\cite[Th.
 2]{PS} that $V_\alpha$ is canonically isomorphic to $\Lie(G)_\alpha$.
 The $S$-equivariance of $X_\alpha$ follows immediately from condition $(*)$. \end{proof}